Finding a Top Financial Advisor Firm in San Rafael, California

 Polaris Wealth Advisory Group Investment Strategy

-PWAG bases its investment choices for individual clients after hearing about their financial goals and risk tolerance.
+PWAG bases its investment choices on individual clients after hearing about their financial goals and risk tolerance.
 The firm then matches a client with a particular strategy that best suits their profile as an investor, including approaches that are reliant on diversified ETFs and others that are driven by stocks or bonds.

 The firm believes that a well-managed portfolio is built using technical and fundamental methods of analysis, and by examining market sentiment and macroeconomic conditions.